 Commercial horse jumps can be expensive and complicated, especially for someone new to working with their horse.
 Whether you want to save money or practice jumping your horse before buying equipment, there are many DIY horse jumps that you can make yourself.
-Here are five DIY horse jumps you can build today.
+Here are some DIY horse jumps you can build today.

-1. A Basic Wooden Jump
+1. A Basic DIY Wooden Jump by Platinum Jumps

 This DIY horse jump can be created using 1×1 lumber and a 6-foot wooden dowel or something similar.
 Cut the 1×1 lumber into four pieces of equal size (at least 2 feet in length), then make a cross with two pieces of the lumber and nail them together.
 Do the same thing with the other two pieces of lumber so you have two crosses.